tytydraco/yessleep/out/WARNING_DO_NOT_BUY_LITTLE_JANE_SNACK_CAKES.md

 Unfortunately by the time I got to my grandparent's it was too late.
 Their house had been ransacked and they were nowhere to be seen.
 I called out and looked for them but it was starting to get dark and with everything that had happened that night I decided I would have to leave it to the Sheriff.
 Of course I was worried but there was nothing I could do.

 Just like Grandpa had said there was no answer at the station.
 I was completely wiped and the events of the day had ruined me.
 I broke down in my grandparents living room.
 It was just so strange that they would disappear like this, plus the whole town seemed to be going loopy.
 I thought maybe it was the full moon, but I couldn't help but wonder if there was something weird about those cakes...
-I shurgged the thought away.
+I shrugged the thought away.
 I would sleep it off and hopefully everyone would snap out of it by the morning.

 I awoke, in the middle of the night to sounds of shouting and gunfire.
 My grandparents property is somewhat secluded but still in town.
 I peered out the window and saw a group with torches and pistols fighting in the street.
 I sprinted to my grandads room and opened his closet.
 He had always kept a rifle.

 Something was going on...
 I loaded up a pack of supplies and grabbed some back country maps.
 There was no way this was another random incident; the whole town was going mad.
 As I made my way to my car a man ran out of the darkness of the wood and dove at me.
 I narrowly got out of the way and started sprinting.

-I hopped in my car and started driving.
+I hopped in my car and drove peeled out.
 It looked like a scene from horror film.
 People were walking around with pipes and bats, shouting and smashing vehicles.
 Multiple buildings were in flames including the town hall.

 I hit the gas, fast, but still in control of the vehicle.
 He came from out of nowhere.
 I tried to stop but... he just ran out into the middle of the road.
 He was staring at me screaming with his hands in the air like a maniac.